scottishgovernment/resources.mygov.scot/_assessments/agile-overview.md

 Agile delivery is split into 4 different phases: Discovery, Alpha, Beta and Live.
 There is more information about each of these stages below.

-Digital First Service Standard assessments take place during the Discovery, Alpha and Beta phases of a project.
+If a project is being delivered using agile methods Digital First Service Standard assessments take place during the Discovery, Alpha and Beta phases.

 Further information on Agile can be found on the [gov.uk website](https://www.gov.uk/service-manual/agile-delivery/agile-government-services-introduction).